AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * layerNumer: The layer number to apply dropout when required.

 * dropoutRate: The probabiliy of a neuron for selected layer number to be dropped out when required.
 Must be set between 0 and 1.
+By default, it is set to zero.

 ### forwardPropagate()